Sima Xiangru: Early life and career

 Sima Xiangru was born in the commandery of Shu (now Sichuan Province) in the early 2nd century BC.
-His birth year is generally given as 179 BC, but other sources give it variously as 172, 171, or 169 BC.
-Most sources agree that he was born in Chengdu, though the 19th-century scholar Wang Peixun proposed he may actually have been from Pengzhou (modern Peng'an County).
+He probably was born in 179 BC, but some sources give it variously as 172, 171, or 169 BC.
+Most sources agree that he was born in Chengdu, although the 19th-century scholar Wang Peixun proposed he may actually have been from Pengzhou (modern Peng'an County).

 Little is known of Sima's family and ancestry.
 His family may have been descended from Sima Cuo (司馬錯; fl.
 316–280 BC), a Qin general who led Qin's invasion of Shu in the late 4th century BC.
 During his youth he is said to have been a studious child who read widely, and to have been a lover of swordsmanship.
 As a youth, Sima took the name "Xiangru" out of admiration for the Warring States period leader Lin Xiangru.

-Around 150 BC, while in his twenties, Sima left his home in Shu and traveled to the imperial capital Chang'an, where he received a court appointment "by virtue of property", meaning he possessed at least 40,000 copper cash.
+Around 150 BC, while in his twenties, Sima left his home in Shu and traveled to the imperial capital Chang'an.
+He received a court appointment "by virtue of property", which means he had at least 40,000 copper cash.
 He was made a mounted military attendant to Emperor Jing of Han, which was a low-ranking position but allowed Sima to accompany the emperor and the court on imperial excursions.
 Sima does not seem to have enjoyed this position, likely because Emperor Jing, and his mostly Legalist advisors, were known for their dislike of literary embellishment.